 Creating captions in Premiere Pro is a two-step process.
 First, you need a transcript of the video and then you can create the captions from the transcript.
 Strictly speaking, this is not absolutely true.
 You could laboriously listen to the video and manually input your captions, but I assume you value your time.

-To transcribe your audio or video content you can use services like rev.comOpens in a new tab. that promise accuracy of 99% with a human doing the transcription, but it will cost you about $1.50 per minute of video.
+To transcribe your audio or video content you can use services like rev.com that promise accuracy of 99% with a human doing the transcription, but it will cost you about $1.50 per minute of video.

 There are also various free online auto-transcription services, but some have certain limitations.
 However, the best “free” option that I have found is to let Premiere Pro 2022 (version 22.0+) to auto-transcribe the video for you.